evanca/quick-portfolio/projects/dance/dance2.md

 3. What should be automated and what should be controlled by a performer?

 ### Research Methodology
-I used a mixed methods approach with a research-driven iterative design methodology.
+I used a mixed-methods approach with a research-driven iterative design methodology.
 Research-driven co-design methodologies allowed stakeholders to provide input to the design process.

 ### Research Overview
-My schedule involved 3 research and development of work followed by 2 weeks of production.
+My schedule involved 3 weeks of research and development work followed by 2 weeks of production.

 <img src="images/research2.png?raw=true"/><br/>